dzangolab/fastify/packages/graphql/README.md

 ## Configuration

-The `mercurius` block in the `ApiConfig` supports all of the [original mercurius plugin's options](https://mercurius.dev/#/docs/api/options?id=plugin-options).
+The `graphql` block in the `ApiConfig` supports all of the [original mercurius plugin's options](https://mercurius.dev/#/docs/api/options?id=plugin-options).

 An additional `enabled` (boolean) option allows you to disable the graphql server.

 ## Context

-The fastify-mercurius plugin will generate a graphql context on every request that will include the following attributes:
+The fastify-graphql plugin will generate a graphql context on every request that will include the following attributes:

 | Attribute  | Type | Description |
 |------------|------|-------------|